 Not having my paper ticket on me AT ALL TIMES.

 Even once you had got into Glastonbury, got your wristband and had your first drink (or two), you still had to retain your paper ticket!
 Any time you want to leave the festival site, whether to go back to the car, return to your camp if you were camped off-site or in a camper/caravan etc, you had to show your paper ticket on the way out and on re-entry to be able to get back in!!
 They gave you a ‘pass out’ ticket, checked your wristband and checked your paper ticket!

 Conclusion: Keep your paper ticket on you at all times in case you need/want to go off-site!

 Only having 5 Glastonbury mistakes was pretty good going!
-Read my full packing list, my Glastonbury camping top tips, and my post all about where to camp at Glastonbury to ensure you are ready to tackle one of the biggest and best festivals in the world when you get the chance to go!!
+Read my other Glastonbury posts, download my free essential packing list, explore my Glastonbury camping top tips, and my post all about where to camp at Glastonbury to ensure you are ready to tackle one of the biggest and best festivals in the world when you get the chance to go!!

 Don’t forget Pink means Link!
 Discover more by clicking the pink links within each post!
 Plus check out my Instagram Highlight on Glastonbury Festival for even more insight into this amazing festi!